gar1t/groktest/docs/front-matter.md

 ## Simplified YAML

-Groktest supports simplified YAML front-matter so as not to rely on external libraries such as PyYAML.
+Groktest supports simplified YAML front matter so as not to rely on external libraries such as PyYAML.
 PyYAML is required for full YAML support.
-See [yaml-support.md](yaml-support.md) for details on parsing full YAML.
+See [yaml.md](yaml.md) for details on parsing full YAML.

 The internal function `_try_parse_simplified_yaml` implements support for parsing simpligied YAML.